XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ```

 **Note:**
 To run these commands, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` need to be loaded as environment variables, and the docker image `animalcrossing` needs to be built.
+This step is **optional** given the user can always download this data from S3.

 ## Model Pipeline
 ### Run everything as a pipeline
 If user want to create everything in one command, the user can use the command below.
-This command will take the raw data, preprocess it, train the model, and generate the recommendation results.
+This command will download the raw data, preprocess it, perform feature engineering, train the model, and generate the recommendation results.

 ```bash
 make model-all
 ```
 The final result is going to be saved in `data/final/recommendations.csv`.

 **Instead**, the user can also run it step by step (see below).
 ### Create the recommendation results step by step

-#### Download raw data from S3
+#### Step 1: Download raw data from S3
 Although stored in local in `data\external\villagers.csv`, data can be downloaded from S3.
 The following command will download the data to `data/raw/villagers.csv` (by default).
 ```bash
 make download-from-S3
 ```

-The current default for the local path to the data is `data/raw/villagers.csv`, and the S3 path to the data is `s3://2022-msia423-gong-xiaoyun/data/raw/villagers.csv`.
+The current default for the local path to save the data is `data/raw/villagers.csv`, and the S3 path to download the data from is `s3://2022-msia423-gong-xiaoyun/data/raw/villagers.csv`.
 If the user needs to download the data to another local location or download the data from another destination in S3, the following command can address that.

 ```bash
 make download-from-S3 LOCAL_DOWNLOAD_PATH=<YOUR_LOCAL_DOWNLOAD_PATH> S3_PATH=<YOUR_S3_PATH>
 ```

-#### Preprocess the data
+#### Step 2: Preprocess the data
 With the data in a local folder, now user can start to preprocess the data.
 The command below will allow users to preprocess the data.
 This function read in data from `data/raw/villagers.csv` and the preprocessed dataframe is stored in `data/interim/clean.csv` by default.

 ```bash
 make preprocess
 ```

-#### Train model
+#### Step 3: Train model
 With the preprocessed data, the user can train the model.
 The command below will train the kmodes model.
 A cost by number of cluster plot will be generated and saved in `figures/cost_plot_kmodes.png`.
+A csv file that saved the cost at each number of cluster is also generate and saved to `deliverables/kmodes_results.csv`.
 The kmodes model is saved in `models/kmodes.joblib` for reference.

 **Note:** This will take a little bit.
 ```bash
 make train
 ```

-#### Generate recommendation results
+#### Step 4: Generate recommendation results
 With the model ready to go, the user can now generate the recommendations by running the command below.
 This command will take in the cleaned data and generate a table of recommendations that is saved in `data/final/recommendations.csv` by default.

 ```bash